wouterj/symfony-docs/components/translation.rst

 The Translation Component
 =========================

-    The Translation component provides functions to easilly translate your application.
+    The Translation component provides tools to internationalize your application.

 Installation